 Karen is a Lecturer in Early Childhood.
 Karen's first degree is in Early Childhood Studies which she completed at the University of East London.
 Karen was a Lecturer in Early Childhood Studies at the University of East London for ten years before joining The Open University in January 2015.
 Karen has worked with children, parents and professionals in a variety of early years settings including local primary schools, nurseries, a women's refuge and child development centre.
 Karen has been awarded Early Years Professional Status (EYPS), and she is a Senior Fellow of The Higher Education Academy.

-Karen is currently involved in exploring and developing image-based research with children, parents and practitioners at a nursery in a children's centre.
-She is interested in how documentary photography can facilitate young children's voices and partcipation with broader conversations and reflections in Early Childhood.
+Karen is interested in how documentary photography can facilitate young children's voices and partcipation with broader conversations and reflections in Early Childhood.

 'Exploring young migrant children's ‘funds of knowledge’ through documentary photography'

 Horsley, K. (2022) Exploring Young Migrant Children's 'Funds of Knowledge' Through Documentary Photography.
 EdD thesis.
 The Open University.
 DOI: https://doi.org/10.21954/ou.ro.0001428d